GarciaInes/Scrum-Mastering/Retro/Indicators.md

 * Have we improved our security?
 * Have we improved safety to deliver more often?
 * Have we improved safety to try things out?
+* When discussing problems, the team focus on those that are within their influence

 #### Team self-awareness
 * Is co-creation observed?